Snownee/Loquat/docs/README.md

 # Preface

-Loquat is an area management mod for Minecraft map makers.
+Loquat is an area management mod for Minecraft map & pack makers.
 You can take advantage of Minecraft's structure template system and data-driven world generation with enhanced and scriptable features in Loquat.

 Currently, Loquat is in BETA.
 Please understand that there may be bugs and changes in the future.